0110/stm32f103playground/Firmware/src/README.md

 Status LED to show board activity:
 * PB0 - LED blinks in 500ms cycle when waiting; in 250ms cycle when USB is connected

-Used for the Display:
-* PA4 - NSS
-* PA5 - SCK
-* PA6 - MISO
-* PA7 - MOSI

 Used for a serial connection
 * PA2 - TX of UART
 * PA3 - RX of UART